Jjunior130/production-and-consumption_analytics/README.md

 TODO:
 - Receive and accumulate data to user account from sensors.
--Add/Remove units of measurement.
+- Add/Remove units of measurement.
--Visualize data
+- Visualize data

 ## Development Mode